ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/put-documents.markdown

 }
 {CODE-BLOCK/}

+When updating an existing document, you'll need to include its [collection](../../../client-api/faq/what-is-a-collection) name in the metadata or an exception will be thrown.
+Exceptions to this rule are documents in the collection `@empty` - i.e. not in any collection.
+A document's collection cannot be modified.

 {PANEL/}

 {PANEL: Response Format}

-The response body is JSON and contains the document ID and current change vector:
+The response body is JSON and contains the document ID and current [change vector](../../../server/clustering/replication/change-vector):

 {CODE-BLOCK: javascript}
 {